Ghost Rider (motorcyclist): Biography

-Motorbikes used in the films are the Suzuki GSX-R1000 and Suzuki GSX-1300R (Hayabusa).
+Motorbikes used in the films are the Suzuki GSX-R1000 Suzuki GSX-1300R (Hayabusa) and Kawasaki Ninja.
 He has used a variety of different year models with differing modifications to each, including a carbon fibre GSX-R1000 K4 in Ghost Rider Goes Crazy in Europe and a 280+ brake horsepower turbocharged GSX-R1000 K5 in Ghost Rider Goes Undercover.

 Swedish rock band Europe used various clips from the Ghost Rider movies in their music video for the song "Got to Have Faith" from their 2004 album Start from the Dark.

 Identity

 Ghost Rider has been identified by various media as being, or as possibly being, Swedish ex-racer and mechanic Patrik Fürstenhoff.
 Fürstenhoff is listed at Guinness World Records as holding the record for the first documented 220 mph wheelie on a 500 hp turbocharged Suzuki Hayabusa, and an earlier wheelie record.